nens/threedi-modeller-interface-installer/README.md

 - Downloads a specific complete QGIS installer
 - Uses NSIS to wrap this in a global installer that:
-    - Silently installs QGIS (via its original installer) in a configurable directory (no QGIS shortcuts and links)
+    - Silently installs QGIS (via its original installer) in a configurable directory (no QGIS shortcuts and links, and only possible with admin rights) and generates relevant start/desktop shortcuts
+    - Optionally:
         - Copies preconfigured profile data (ini files) to the user's AppData for customization (including splash screen)
         - Adds N&S toolboxes (downloaded from plugins.3di.live) and external toolboxes (downloaded from plugins.qgis.org)
-    - Generates relevant start/desktop shortcuts

 Usage
 ------